-11. Tour Leader
+11. Tour guide

 At times, travelers get to the point where they begin to feel more like a local than a tourist abroad.
 You've been living in your host country for a while now.
 You know the local spots, the language, and have a great group of friends.

-12. Bartender or Barista
+12. Bartender or barista